slatedocs/slate/source/includes/getting-started/_concepts.html.md

 ## What is the Bonsai Command Line Interface?

 The Bonsai Command Line Interface (CLI) is a command line tool that enables you to configure the Bonsai Artificial Intelligence Engine.
 The CLI is especially useful for automation and connection to other tools.
-Currently, there are some actions that can only be performed using the CLI, such as loading your inkling file and connecting your simulator.
+Currently, there are some actions that can only be performed using the CLI, such as loading your Inkling file and connecting your simulator.

 ## beta.bons.ai